eclipse/paho.mqtt.cpp/README.md

 #### Building the Paho C library

 The Paho C library can be built automatically when building this library by enabling the CMake build option, `PAHO_WITH_MQTT_C`.
 That will build and install the Paho C library from a Git submodule, using a known-good version, and the proper build configuration for the C++ library.

-If you want to manually specify the build configuration of the Paho C library or use a different version, then it must be built and installed before building this library.
+But iIf you want to manually specify the build configuration of the Paho C library or use a different version, then it must be built and installed before building the C++ library.
 Note, this version of the C++ library requires Paho C v1.3.13 or greater.

 To download and build the Paho C library: